nextcloud/integration_whiteboard/README.md

 virtual host.

 Here is an example of Apache virtual host proxying to Spacedeck (with Websocket support).
-This make Spacedeck (which is listening to the 9666 port) to be accessible at https://spacedeck.myserver.org
+This makes Spacedeck (which is listening to the 9666 port) accessible at https://spacedeck.myserver.org
 ```apacheconf
 <VirtualHost *:443>
         ServerName spacedeck.myserver.org